-A guide to the world of extra virgin olive oil – is the first Guide dealing on an international scale with oil farms all over the world and extra virgin olive oils, strictly selected by a panel of expert tasters coordinated by Marco Oreggia, editor and publisher of the volume.
+A guide to the world of extra virgin olive oil – is the first Guide dealing on an international scale with oil farms worldwide and extra virgin olive oils, strictly selected by a panel of expert tasters coordinated by Marco Oreggia, editor and publisher of the volume.

 Fruitiness is a positive term indicating the aroma of fresh fruit.
 Good EVOO should smell fresh and fruity.
 You may notice aromas of green olive fruit, fresh-cut grass, herbs, artichokes, cinnamon, tropical fruits, to name a few.

-Operation that consists of harvesting olives manually, letting the olive branch slide between the fingers and holding the drupes in the hand.
+An operation consists of harvesting olives manually, letting the olive branch slide between the fingers and holding the drupes in hand.

-Operation by which olives are picked directly from the tree.
-It can be done manually (handpicking) or using a combination of different tools.
-It can also be done with mechanical means, hitting the trees with flexible sticks, making olives fall on nets placed under the canopy.
-Modern olive grovers use shakers, vibrators and easing machines to optimize manpower’s performance and reduce costs.
+Olive harvest can be done manually (handpicking) or using a combination of different tools.
+The harvest can also be done with mechanical means, hitting the trees with flexible sticks, making olives fall on nets placed under the canopy.
+Modern olive growers use shakers, vibrators and easing machines to optimize human resources’ performance and reduce costs.

 An aromatic intensity of EVOO can be perceived strongly (intense), medium (balanced) or light intensity (delicate).

-The IOOC is the world's only international intergovernmental organisation that determines standards for grades of olive oil for most of the world.
+The IOOC is the world's only international intergovernmental organisation that determines standards for olive oil grades for most of the world.

-Oils made from olives that were picked when they were fully ripened.
+Late harvest EVOO is made from olives when fully ripened.

-Leccino is another classic Italian variety of outstanding quality; one of the most widely grown varieties in the world because of its significant adaptability to different agro-ecological conditions.
-Leccino has a light intensity and delicate harmonic fruitiness.
-It has a beautiful dark green colour tasting of olive fruit and aromatic herbs, gently bitter and piquant.
-Its irresistible freshness and pervasive fruity scent strikingly.
+Leccino is another classic Italian variety of outstanding quality; one of the most widely grown types worldwide because of its significant adaptability to different agro-ecological conditions.
+Leccino olive oil has a light intensity and delicate harmonic fruitiness.
+Olive oil has a beautiful dark green colour tasting of olive fruit and aromatic herbs, gently bitter and piquant.

-Also known as Soltanka ((literally, a lady from Solta) is a Croatian autochthonous variety with medium intensity and fruitiness.
-Levantika produces the first-class oil with a pleasant note of bitterness, medium spiciness and the aroma of freshly mown grass, apple, and green almond sensation.
-Oils also boast hints of artichoke and chicory, with notes of black pepper and aromatic plants, such as rosemary, sage, mint.
+Also known as Soltanka ((literally, a lady from Solta) is a Croatian autochthonous olive variety with medium intensity and fruitiness.
+Levantika produces the first-class olive oil with a pleasant note of bitterness, medium spiciness and the aroma of freshly mown grass, apple, and green almond sensation.
+Levantika olive oils also boast hints of artichoke and chicory, with notes of black pepper and aromatic plants, such as rosemary, sage, mint.
 The bitterness is well defined, and the pungency is distinctive, both of which are very well balanced.

 Extra virgin olive oil obtained from one olive variety.

-The world's largest and most prestigious olive oil contest.
+The NYIOOC is the world's largest and most prestigious olive oil contest.

-Oblica is the most important olive variety in Croatia and the oldest olive variety in Dalmatia (southern Croatia), it makes up about 60% of all olive trees in Croatia.
-It is moderately bitter, aromatic and well-balanced oil with fresh green olive fruitiness, apple, tomato and artichoke aromas.
-Its bitterness and pungency are moderate to intensive.
+Oblica is the most important olive variety in Croatia and the oldest olive variety in Dalmatia (southern Croatia).
+Oblica makes up about 60% of all olive trees in Croatia.
+Oblica olive oil is moderately bitter, aromatic and well-balanced oil with fresh green olive fruit, apple, tomato, and artichoke aroma.
+Olive oil's bitterness and pungency are moderate to intensive.
 Oils made from Oblica are very versatile olive oils.

-Oil press is machinery used to crush olives to obtain oil.
+The oil press is machinery used to crush olives to obtain the oil.

 An olive grove is a small group of Olea europaea trees.

 'Olive oil' is the lowest grade of the olive oils and contains partially refined oil.
-You’re probably better off using sunflower oil.
+You're probably better off using sunflower oil than olive oil that is not extra virgin olive oil.
 Avoid anything labelled simply 'olive oil'.

-By-product of the extraction process of olive oil composed by skins, rest of pulp and pieces of stone.
+Olive pomace is a by-product of the extraction process of olive oil is composed of skins, rest of pulp, and stone pieces.

 Olive pomace oil

-Oil obtained by blending refined olive pomace oil and virgin olive oil other than lampate oil, having a free acidity content of no more than 1 g per 100 g.
+The olive pomace oil is made by blending refined olive pomace oil and virgin olive oil other than lampante oil, having a free acidity content of no more than 1 g per 100 g.

-Properties of olive oil (colour, bouquet and taste) perceived by the sensory organs.
+Properties of olive oil (colour, bouquet and taste) perceived by the sensory organs are called organoleptic characteristics.

-A positive attribute of EVOO; that cough-inducing sting on the throat that's caused by the healthy phenolic compounds in fresh, high-quality olive oil.
+Olive oil pungency is a positive attribute of extra virgin olive oil; that cough-inducing sting on the throat caused by the healthy phenolic compounds in fresh, high-quality olive oil.